uuu-tech/Netflix-SQL-Project/Easy Business SQL Questions/README.md

   ORDER BY COUNT(*) DESC
   LIMIT 5

-- **Objective**: This query reveals the total number of Movies and TV Shows available on the platform, broken down by their type
+- **Objective**: This query reveals the top 5 genres that appear most frequently in the Netflix dataset.